MartinStokroos/nexus_base_ros/README.md

 #

 ROS service calls do not work with rosserial 0.8.0.
-ROS Melodic comes with rosserial version 0.8.0. but rosserial 0.7.7 works.
+ROS Melodic comes with rosserial version 0.8.0.
+Rosserial 0.7.7 works.
 Workaround:
-Download [rosserial](https://repology.org/project/rosserial/packages) 0.7.7 .
-Unzip and copy the following modules from the rosserial-0.7.7 package into the catkin *src* directory and rebuild the project:
+Download [rosserial 0.7.7](https://repology.org/project/rosserial/packages) .
+Unzip and copy the following modules from the rosserial-0.7.7 package into the catkin *src* directory:

 ```
 rosserial